hieuhidro/magento2-graylog/README.md

-# Mage2 Module Hidro Graylog
+# Graylog for magento 2

     ``hidro/module-graylog``